InseeFr/gustave/cran-comments.md

 ## Test environments
 * ubuntu 18.04, R 3.4.4
-* win-builder, release and stable
+* win-builder, R-release and R-devel

 ## R CMD check results
 There were no ERRORs or WARNINGs.